Arvanta/Stylo/README.md

 **Stylo** is a lightweight Firefox extension for writing, managing, and applying custom CSS to websites.

+You can now install Stylo directly from the Mozilla Add-ons Store.

 ## Features

 - Create custom CSS styles for individual domains.